Elections in New York (state): U.S. senators

 New York's Democratic tilt also continued into 2010, even when Democrats were suffering heavy losses all around the country.
 Chuck Schumer easily defeated Jay Townsend to win a third term in the U.S. Senate with 66 percent of the vote.
-With both Senate seats up in New York, the media was more focused on the Class I seat because when Kirsten Gillibrand was first appointed in 2009, she initially looked very vulnerable due of her A+ rating from the NRA from when she was representing a rural upstate district.
+With both Senate seats up in New York, the media was more focused on the Class I seat because when Kirsten Gillibrand was first appointed in 2009, she initially looked very vulnerable due to her A+ rating from the NRA from when she was representing a rural upstate district.
 That rating was not well received by downstate residents when she was first appointed to the Senate.
 Then Gillibrand immediately changed her position on the issue of gun control after she was appointed to satisfy the concerns from downstate residents.
 She then went on to win the special election easily with 62 percent of the vote in 2010.
 In 2012, Gillibrand was re-elected in a landslide with more than 72% of the vote, the highest statewide vote share ever received by a senatorial candidate in New York State.